Data Mapping

 type

-type can be point, linestring, polygon, geometry, relation and relation_member. geometry requires a special mapping.
+type can be point, linestring, polygon, geometry, relation and relation_member. geometry requires a special type_mappings.
 Relations are described in more detail here.

 mapping